hemantksingh/messup-learn/Distributed Systems/Monitoring and Observability.md

     * https://cloud.elastic.co/
     * https://logit.io/

-While Splunk is a one stop solution for all your infrastructure and application monitoring needs, it comes at a price.
-You may not need all the operation intelligence features that it provides.
-While the ELK stack provides a rich API for developers to integrate with, Sumo Logic provides a better search facility.
+While Splunk is a one stop solution for your infrastructure, security and application monitoring needs, it comes at a price.
+You may not need all the operational intelligence that it provides.
+The ELK stack provides a rich API for developers to integrate with, Sumo Logic provides a better search facility.

 Some other options for application logging and monitoring include: